brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

 ```

 > [!Tip]
-> You can try 'pip install' if you have issues with conda install.
+> You can try pip install if you have issues with conda install.

 ```
 pip install fiona geopandas rasterio